 Effect on Poultry Sector

-The poultry industry in different parts of the country has been hit hard amid rumours that the novel corona virus can transmitted to human through consumption of chicken, as a result the prices of which have fallen considerably.
+The poultry industry in different parts of the country has been hit hard amid rumours that the novel corona virus can be transmitted to human through consumption of chicken, as a result the prices of which have fallen considerably.
 The poultry men were getting just Rs 20 per bird in the market where as the cost of production was Rs.
 80. He said the jobs of about two crore people employed in the poultry industry across the country have been badly affected.
 People were avoiding consumption of meat, fish, chicken, and egg etc., due to the fall in demand, wholesale price of chicken had dropped by as much as 70 per cent.
 As a result, chicken was now available at Rs 100-150 per kg in retail while before Covid-19 epidemic it was with Rs.
 180-200 per kg [9] (Figure 1).

 Poultry industries that provide equipment, feeding systems, manual feeders, water systems, drinker heating systems and ventilators, lost their business severely in the past few weeks.
 There are also 80 crore-odd live poultry, both broilers and layers, at any given time, supplying meat and eggs to consumers.
 These birds and animals, in turn, support the livelihoods of poultry and dairy farmers, as well as those producing maize, soybean, mustard, groundnut, cotton and other coarse grains that are ingredients for livestock feed [10].